HarmkeV/finalProject/PROCESS.md

 * Decided the third visualisation will be a scatterplot with amount of seats and percentage of religion as axes, municipalities as dots and a dropdown menu with party and religion selection,
 * Started creating the scatterplot without interaction,
 * Saw result of scatterplot and wondered whether it was a good idea; probably not.

+# Day 8
+* Worked on scatterplot with interaction, however it is not yet finished as it is not yet connected to the pie charts,
+* Decided "Nederland totaal" should not be in the scatterplot, as it lengthens the scale abnormally.